- promoting attendance and reducing absence

 As far as it is safe to do so, the use of active travel routes by parents/carers, staff and children and young people should be encouraged.
-Walking and cycling, scooting, wheeling etc should be strongly encouraged.
-In view of the potential for capacity constraints on public transport to impact on children and young people’s ability to attend school, all sustainable and active travel modes should be considered.
-If bikes are stored in bike sheds/racks consideration should be given to the cleaning of these areas and to reducing time spent at the bikes stores/shed.
+All sustainable and active travel modes should be considered and encouraged, such as, walking and cycling, scooting and wheeling etc. If bikes are stored in bike sheds/racks consideration should be given to the cleaning of these areas and to reducing time spent at the bikes stores/shed.

-This section of the guidance applies to dedicated school transport – broadly, transport services which carry children and young people to and/or from their homes and any educational establishment where they receive school education.
+Dedicated school transport is, broadly, transport services which carry children and young people to and/or from their homes and any educational establishment where they receive school education.
 It is important to note that dedicated school bus vehicles may be used for other purposes before and after transporting children to school – effective implementation of the preventative measures set out below is particularly important in these circumstances.

-Face coverings should be worn by children aged 5 years and over on dedicated school transport (unless exemptions apply).
-See the section on Face Coverings for further information.
+- children and young people: face coverings should be worn by children aged 12 years and over on dedicated school transport (unless exemptions apply).
+See the section on Face Coverings for further information

 - transport operators should be asked to keep windows on dedicated school transport open, where possible, and to ensure that mechanical ventilation uses fresh rather than recirculated air; or use air conditioning with attention paid to the appropriate frequency for changes of filters

-Particular attention should be paid to ensuring drivers, staff and other adults are protected from the risks of COVID-19 in vehicles.
+- drivers, staff and other adults: particular attention should be paid to ensuring drivers, staff and other adults are protected from the risks of COVID-19 in vehicles.
 Risk assessments should consider whether changes within a vehicle are required, with changes made on that basis.
-This may include leaving seats behind/beside the driver empty or fitting a physical barrier or screen.
-Any adults travelling by dedicated school transport should conform with the requirements for public transport (1 metre distancing with appropriate mitigation measures in place and the wearing of face coverings, at the time of writing).
 Drivers and passenger assistants may wish to use alcohol hand rub or sanitiser at intervals throughout the journey, and should always do so after performing tasks such as helping a child into the vehicle or handling a child’s belongings.
 Drivers of school transport services may also have other driving tasks as part of their job role, for example delivering meals to care homes, day centres and sometimes transporting others who may be vulnerable.
 Local authorities should pay particular attention to effective implementation of the preventative measures set out in this guidance in these circumstances to prevent the spread of infection.
-As far as possible, windows should be opened.
+As far as possible, windows should be opened

-Adults travelling with children and young people with Additional Support Needs should be very alert to them displaying symptoms.
+- adults travelling with children and young people with Additional Support Needs: Adults travelling with children and young people with Additional Support Needs should be very alert to them displaying symptoms.
 As a general rule, these adults should wear face coverings.
 However, this requires to be balanced with the wellbeing and needs of the child: face coverings may limit communication and could cause distress to some children and young people.
 Advice should be provided to parents/carers to support the effective cleaning of specialist equipment for children and young people with additional support needs who are using school transport.
-Local authorities should consider the support available for children and young people with complex Additional Support Needs using school transport, and take appropriate actions to reduce risk if adherence to hygiene rules and physical distancing for adults are not possible.
+Local authorities should consider the support available for children and young people with complex Additional Support Needs using school transport, and take appropriate actions to reduce risk if adherence to hygiene rules for adults are not possible.
 As far as possible, windows should be opened.

-All passengers and staff should sanitise their hands prior to boarding dedicated school transport.
-Schools should regularly reinforce the importance of this key message with all children and young people.
+- all (children, young people, drivers, other adults) travelling on dedicated school transport: All passengers and staff should sanitise their hands prior to boarding dedicated school transport Schools should regularly reinforce the importance of this key message with all children and young people.
 Hand washing/hand sanitising should be done regularly throughout the day including on each and every entry to the school building and prior to boarding the school bus.
 Good respiratory hygiene should be encouraged (“Catch it, kill it, bin it”) and children and young people should be encouraged to carry tissues on home to school transport.
 It is crucial that someone with symptoms does not enter a bus and travel.
 Drivers and adult passengers must self-isolate and book a test if they display coronavirus (COVID-19) symptoms.
-Families must get a test for children and young people displaying symptoms.
+Families must get a test for children and young people displaying symptoms

 Routes to and from some schools may also be different as areas have made changes to enable physical distancing on pavements and on existing or pop-up cycle routes.
 While continuing to encourage walking or cycling where they can, parents or carers taking their children to school by car should be encouraged to plan their journey in advance and ensure that their chosen route is accessible.
 Local authorities may consider introducing park and stride for those children and young people who have to travel by car.
 Sustrans guidance on school streets provides advice.
 Where it is possible to do so, family groups should travel together.

 Additional workforce capacity will be needed to provide a range of additional support to help with recovery work.
 The Scottish Government has made additional funding available to local authorities for the recruitment of additional teachers and other staff to support COVID-19 recovery.
-Local authorities should ensure that these resources are used appropriately to bring additionality into the system to support young people to compensate for any loss of learning suffered since the start of the pandemic.
+Local authorities should ensure that these resources are used appropriately to bring additionality into the system to support young people.

 Local authorities and headteachers, working in close partnership with unions and staff, are best placed to make judgements about how to make best use of available workforce capacity safely and effectively.
 Many of these decisions will be based on agreements reached within Local Negotiation Committees for Teachers (LNCTs) or local Scottish Joint Council arrangements.
 This section sets out some high level expectations to ensure consistency, and some information on national initiatives to support local authorities in these efforts.